 .
 Often, this takes the form of people not from Earth creating exact replicas of Earth technology right down to the last detail — such as interface panels ripped right out of the Apollo missions on an alien space station.
 These copies are often similar enough that people who are from Earth often have no trouble at all using the device, or even interfacing their own hardware with it

 Similarly, seemingly distinct, diverse technologies will always develop at the same rate.
-An alien world with 'renaissance' era technology (ignoring for the moment that the renaissance spanned four centuries and giant changes in technology) in, say, firearms, will also posses lenses, ships, building materials and mathematical principles identical to those that Earth (read: Western Europe) possessed along with said firearms.
+An alien world with 'renaissance' era technology (ignoring for the moment that the renaissance spanned four centuries and giant changes in technology) in, say, firearms, will also posses lenses, ships, building materials and mathematical principles identical to those that Earth (read: the inter-continental trade-powers of north-western Europe) possessed along with said firearms.

 It's only rarely that a civilization will break off the path, and usually as a result of external forces providing them with something outside their capabilities